 There are also black and white printers available in the larger student offices.
-These printers are all
+These printers are all available on all Techstaff managed linux systems.
+You will need to add them to any personally managed system.

 Note: We will be adding them to all student rooms.